OscarAlmenara/TFG-OAR-ROS2-Unity/README.md

 Before using this repository:

 1. Go to the original project [TFG_KDN_UnityROS2](https://github.com/Kmdnb/TFG_KDN_UnityROS2/tree/main).
-2. Follow all steps to correctly install Unity, ROS 2 Foxy, ROS‑TCP‑Endpoint, and the Unity–ROS bridge.
+2. Follow all steps to correctly install Unity, ROS 2 Humble, ROS‑TCP‑Endpoint, and the Unity–ROS bridge.

 Once you have a working version of that base simulation, continue below.